 The bracketed text of subsection (g)(1) and (g)(2) is included so that agencies may utilize redlining or underlining and striking of the text of the proposed or adopted rules so that changes from the existing text of the rule are clearly delineated.
-Agencies that are proposing or adopting new rules or that have some other system for showing changes need not use the bracketed text.
+Agencies that are proposing or adopting

-It is possible to go much further in providing for use of the Internet that the publication adopted here.
-For example, a state could choose to permit agencies to operate their own websites, and to accept comments on rules on the website.
-They could also provide for maintenance of a database of all comments received that the public could access.
-These provisions are extremely useful, but may be quite expensive.
-The central system adopted here, means only one Internet website is required.
-In terms of cost benefit, this is an effective method of providing for electronic communication and agency access.

-Subsection (h) requires the publisher to index the administrative code by subject.
-States can satisfy this requirement by providing an administrative code that is searchable by word on the Internet.

-Subsection (j) provides for a limited non substantive power to edit agency rules provided that the agency is notified by the rules [publisher] of the changes.
-Subsection (j) is based on the Maine Administrative Procedure Act, 5 M.R.S.A.
+1 new rules or that have some other system for showing changes need not use the bracketed text.
+2 3 It is possible to go much further in providing for use of the Internet that the publication 4 adopted here.
+For example, a state could choose to permit agencies to operate their own 5 websites, and to accept comments on rules on the website.
+They could also provide for 6 maintenance of a database of all comments received that the public could access.
+These 7 provisions are extremely useful, but may be quite expensive.
+The central system adopted here, 8 means only one Internet website is required.
+In terms of cost benefit, this is an effective method 9 of providing for electronic communication and agency access.
+10 11 Subsection (h) requires the publisher to index the administrative code by subject.
+States 12 can satisfy this requirement by providing an administrative code that is searchable by word on 13 the Internet.
+14 15 Subsection (j) provides for a limited non substantive power to edit agency rules provided 16 that the agency is notified by the rules [publisher] of the changes.
+Subsection (j) is based on the 17 Maine Administrative Procedure Act, 5 M.R.S.A.
 Section 8056(10).

-Subsection (1) requires agencies to publish guidance documents on the agency web site.

-Section 310(e) requires that agencies publish all current guidance documents.
-In states where the publisher has the sole responsibility for publishing agency rules and other documents, including guidance documents, an agency may satisfy the publication requirement by filing the guidance document with the publisher under subsection (n).

-Subsections (k) and (l) are drawn from the Washington Administrative Procedure Act.
-See WA ST 34.05.260.

-SECTION 202.
-REQUIRED AGENCY PUBLICATION RULEMAKING AND

-- RECORDKEEPING.
-In addition to rulemaking requirements imposed by law other than this - [act], Eeach agency shall: - (1) publish a description of its organization, stating the general course and method of its operations and the methods by which the public may obtain information or make submissions or - (2) publish a description of all formal and informal procedures available, including a - description of all forms and instructions used by the agency;
+18 19 Subsection (1) requires agencies to publish guidance documents on the agency web site.
+20 Section 310(e) requires that agencies publish all current guidance documents.
+In states where the 21 publisher has the sole responsibility for publishing agency rules and other documents, including 22 guidance documents, an agency may satisfy the publication requirement by filing the guidance document with the publisher under subsection (n).
+23 24 25 Subsections (k) and (l) are drawn from the Washington Administrative Procedure Act.
+26 See WA ST 34.05.260.
+27 28 SECTION 202.
+REQUIRED AGENCY PUBLICATIONAND RECORDKEEPING.
+29 Each agency shall: 30 (1) publish a description of its organization, stating the general course and method of its 31 operations and the methods by which the public may obtain information or make submissions or 32 requests; 33 (2) publish a description of all formal and informal procedures available, including a 34 description of all forms and instructions used by the agency; 35 (3) publish a description of the process for application for a license, available benefits, or 36 other matters for which an application is appropriate, unless the process is prescribed by law 37 other than this [act];